The Level, Brighton: Early history

 Political gatherings were also a feature of the Level.
 Among the regular events held there was the annual May Day rally and demonstration by the Brighton Trades Council, which was formed in 1890.
 These events "became well known nationally"; members included Margaret Bondfield, who was employed as a draper's assistant in Brighton at the time and who later became the first female cabinet minister in the United Kingdom.
 Later, local resident Harry Cowley was an organiser of the barrow boys—many of whom had been in the armed forces during World War I—on nearby Oxford Street.
 In the early 1920s he negotiated permission for them to sell fruit and vegetables alongside the rose garden on the Level.
 This went on until the Open Market was built on the opposite side of Ditchling Road in 1926, when the boys moved there instead.
 In the 1930s, Cowley and his associates broke up a meeting of the Fascist League at the Level.
-There was again a clash with fascists in June 1948, when members of the 43 Group and Brighton locals prevented a meeting of Oswald Mosley's British Union of Fascists.
+There was again a clash with fascists in June 1948, when members of the 43 Group and Brighton locals prevented a meeting of Oswald Mosley's Union Movement.
 What became known as the Battle of the Level ensured no fascists returned to Brighton until the 1960s.

 The children's playground was first constructed in 1927 by Bertie Hubbard MacLaren (Superintendent of Parks and Gardens).
 He added a boating pond and a pergola.
 The pond has since been made smaller.
 During World War II, the Royal Engineers requisitioned the Chichester Diocesan Training College for Schoolmistresses at Ditchling Road; they put up several Nissen huts on the Level to give them more space, and these temporary buildings stayed until well into the 1950s.